-Student's Name: SS ID: School Name: Grade Level: - g Date: Data Sources: [ ] Observations [] Student Interview [] Teacher Interview [] Parent Interview [] Rating Scales [] Discipline Reports [] Psychological Evaluation [] Cumulative Records [] Prior IEP/FBA/BIP [] Evaluation Information from c other agenc ies Description of Behavior - Specific description of behavior the at is imped ing learning (define in m easurable and obser vable terms): Current intensity of the behavior 1 .
-1 1 • , ,• 1 • (specific consequences of problem be ehavior on t he student, peers, staff, ar nd instructional envi ronment): How often does this behavior occu r (based on collected data): , Duration: (how long does this behave vior last?): Setting(s) in which the behavior oc curs (activi ties, time of day, around v whom behavior occu urs, etc.): Antecedents - Events that occur in (most common or frequently noted w filmin the da tta collection): Consequences - Events that immed (most common or frequently noted w · Student's reaction to consequences š - Describe previous interventions (w hat is being g implemented at this time and how effective a are the interventions): Educational Impact:

-Page 73

-SSID:

-Analysis of Function of Behavior -

-After review of the data on antecedents and consequences, the targeted behavior may render one of two functions, to gain something, or to avoid something.
-Select the agreed upon functions(s) that apply to the targeted behavior.

-Gain(s) - (enter a brief description next to each that applies):

-[] attention from Teacher(s)

-[] attention from Peer(s)

-[] attention from Parent(s)

-[] a Tangible Item

-[] a Sensory Stimulation

-[] Other If Other, explain:

--

-Avoidance / Escape - (enter a brief description next to each that applies):

-[] a Task and /or activity

-[] a Specific Person

-[] a Classroom or School

-[] Other If Other, explain 1:

-Affective regulation/emotional reactivity (anxiety, anger, depression, frustration, etc.):

-Hypothesis:

-Based on the primary function identified, write a hypothesis statement describing why the student is engaging in the inappropriate behavior.
-Hypothesis statement (based on FBA): (Student) will (describe target behavior) when (identified antecedent) in order to (function of behavior).

-Replacement Behavior:

-The replacement behavior is a positive alternative that allows the student to obtain the same outcome that the problem behavior provided.
-What behavior do we want the student to display?
-This statement will correspond with the student's behavioral goal.
-Replacement behavior statement: (Student) will (describe replacement behavior) when (what precipitates behavior).

-Was a copy of the FBA/BIP given to parent/student (ag e 19) at the IEP Team meeting?

-[] Yes [] No If No, explain: · · · · · · · · · · · · · · · · · · ·

-A report on progress towards behavioral goal(s) will be Frequency:

-Date copy of amended form provided/sent to the parent/ /student (age 19):

-The following people attended and participated in the FB A/BIP meeting and subsequent reviews:

-Position Signature Date
+Student's Name: SS ID: School Name: Case Manager: Grade Level: DOB: FBA / BIP Meetin g Date: Data Sources: Observations r 1 Student Interview гэ Teacher Interview Parent Interview [] L J [] Rating Scales Cumulative Records LJ Discipline Reports Prior IEP/FBA/BIP [ ] Psychological Evaluation [] l J PIIOTIEP/FDA/DIP [ ] Evaluation Information from o ther agenc ies Description of Behavior - Specific description of behavior that at is imped ing learning (define in measurable and obser vable terms): Current intensity of the behavior (specific consequences of problem be havior on t he student, peers, staff, and instructional envi ronment): How often does this behavior occur r (based on collected data): Duration: (how long does this behavior last?): Setting(s) in which the behavior occurs (activities, time of day, around whom behavior occurs, etc.): Antecedents - Events that occur in (most common or frequently noted w · Consequences - Events that immed (most common or frequently noted w Student's reaction to consequences - Describe previous interventions (w hat is being g implemented at this tir ne and how effective a are the interventions): Educational Impact:

+Student's Name: SSID:

+and consequences, the targeted behavior may render one of two functions, to gain ct the agreed upon functions(s) that apply to the targeted behavior.

+Gain(s) - (enter a brief description ne xt to each that applies):

+[ ] attention from Teacher(s)

+[ ] attention from Peer(s)

+[ ] attention from Parent(s)

+[ ] a Tangible Item

+[ ] a Sensory Stimulation

+[ ] Other If Other, explain:

+Avoidance / Escape - (enter a brief d

+[ ]

+Affective regulation/emotional reacti ivity (anxiety, anger, depression, frustration, etc.):

+ed, write a hypothesis statement describing why the student is engaging in the tement (based on FBA): (Student) will (describe target behavior) when (identified avior)

+and the framework of th

+pehavior provided.
+What behavior do w alternative that allows the student to obtain the same outcome that the problem we want the student to display?
+This statement will correspond with the student's statement: (Student) will (describe replacement behavior) when (what precipitates

+Student's Name: SSII D:

+Behavioral Intervention Plan -

+Behavioral Goal(s): Date of Completion / Ma nstery:

+Intervention(s) - (To include positive interventions, teaching strategies strategies to use if problem behavior occurs.
+Include

+1. 2.

+Person(s) Responsible:

+Evaluation Method(s) and Criteria:

+Behavioral Goal(s): Date of Completion / Ma istery:

+Intervention(s) - (To include positive interventions, teaching strategies strategies to use if problem behavior occurs.
+Include

+1. 2.

+Person(s) Responsible:

+Evaluation Method(s) and Criteria:

+A report on progress towards behavioral goal(s) will be provided to the parent(s):

+Frequency: Method:

+Date copy of amended form provided/sent to the pare

+The following people attended and participated in the

+Position Parent Signature Date

 Parent

-Parent

 General Education Teacher

 Special Education Teacher

 LEA Representative

 Someone Who Can Interpret the Instructional

 Implications of the Evaluation Results

 Student

 Career/Technical Education Representative

 Other Agency Representative

-3 (Optional Fo Process 4: Annual orm) IEP Team Meeting to Develop the IEP ALSDE approved Feb.

-Student's Name: Behavioral Intervention Plan - Date of Completion / Mastery: Behavioral Goal(s):

-Intervention(s) -

-(To include positive interventions, teaching strategies, environmental changes, reinforcement procedures, and reactive strategies to use if problem behavior occurs.
-Include time, frequency and place for each intervention.)
-1.

-Person(s) Responsible:

-Evaluation Method(s) and Criteria:

-Behavioral Goal(s):

-Date of Completion / Mastery:

-Intervention(s) -

-(To include positive interventions, teaching strategies, environmental changes, reinforcement procedures, and reactive strategies to use if problem behavior occurs.
-Include time, frequency and place for each intervention.)

-Person(s) Responsible:

-Evaluation Method(s) and Criteria:

-SSID: